boltops-tools/lono/docs/_docs/erb/blueprint-structure.md

 app/user_data | Where you place your scripts meant to be used for user-data.
 Include them in your templates with the `user_data` helper method. demo.gemspec | Where the gem specs and dependencies are defined.
 Blueprints make use of the gem structure to handle dependencies.
 .meta/config.yml | Where the blueprint_name and blueprint_type is set.
-The blueprint name is determined here; not the gem name. setup/configs.rb | Where a setup script can be defined to work with `lono configure`.
+The blueprint name is determined here; not the gem name. setup/configs.rb | Where a setup script can be defined to work with `lono seed`.

 That hopefully gives you a basic idea of the blueprint directory structure.